 When considering an instructor role, Phill chose SANS because he sees its curriculum and instructors as the best available.

 "The SANS DFIR curriculum is aggressively updated and provides an artifact-first, tool-agnostic approach that ensures people aren't relying on the output of their tools, especially when their tools only get them so far," he explains.
 "SANS courses encourage students to use the best tools for the job, and to go beyond them when they don't present all the information necessary for an investigation."

 In his classes, Phill's goal is to help students become effective on Windows devices by showing them how much can be achieved by combining free tools, great training, a solid understanding of the operating system/file system, and some grit.

 "At the end of the day, you're responsible for your investigations," he notes.
 "There are a lot of great tools out there but they all have their shortcomings."

-He sees the biggest challenge for students as simply keeping up with the relentless pace of operating system and application updates.
+He sees the biggest challenge for students as simply keeping up with the relentless pace of device, operating system and application updates.
 "The number of devices and data sources is increasing, and being able to effectively cut through the noise to identify what happened on a system is key," he says.